 We increased our flexibility, by removing expectations such as the need to eat at the table, or to sit down whilst eating (all demands most of us will have grown up being expected to meet).

 We are relaxed about William wanting to watch his TV or tablet whilst eating; this clearly distracts him from the demand of eating.

 The many considerations involved around supporting William to eat, took on new meaning for us when William was assessed by a Specialist Educational Psychologist with expertise in PDA.
-As a result of this very comprehensive assessment, we learnt that the eating difficulty William has is consistent with:
+As a result of this very comprehensive assessment, we learnt that his eating challenges are consistent with: